deepdataspace/dds-cloudapi-sdk/docs/source/index.rst

 dds-cloudapi-sdk
 ============================================

-dds-cloudapi-sdk is a python package simplifying the user interactions with the DDS Cloud API with these features:
+The dds-cloudapi-sdk is a Python package designed to simplify interactions with the DDS Cloud API.
+It features:

 - **Straightforward** APIs
 - **Unified** interfaces